 Do you have a sales training plan for your sales team, or do you just give them some books to read and maybe set them up with a webinar or two?
 A training plan is an essential tool to confirm both that the sales team is learning what they need to know and that they aren't wasting valuable time on things they don't need.

 You can uncover these strengths and weaknesses by analyzing your salespeople's metrics.
 Hopefully, you are already having your sales team track their metrics and provide that data to you.
 If not, you should institute a tracking system immediately.
-Tracking a salesperson's metrics will determine exactly where in the sales process his sales are falling apart, which will help to identify the specific sales skill that he's lacking.
-For example, if he's getting plenty of appointments but his closing ratio is dismal, the problem is related to his closing skills – and that is where he needs more training.
+Tracking a salesperson's metrics will determine exactly where in the sales process their sales are falling apart, which will help to identify the specific sales skill that they're lacking.
+For example, if they are getting plenty of appointments, but their closing ratio is dismal, the problem is related to their closing skills – and that is where they need more training.

 If the whole team has a problem in one particular area, it can be worthwhile to send them all to group training.
 In other situations, individual training is probably the best option.
 However, customizing a training plan for each salesperson may be outside of the training budget.
 In that case, you may be advised to pick the most important sales skills from your list and train everyone in those skills using a group training program.
 It will be more time-consuming for your team but will usually be far less expensive.
 Another option is to assign a salesperson who is strong in one area to act as a mentor for a salesperson who lacks that skill.
 It won't cost you training money but will cost you in selling time for the mentor.